NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ### -AsgardServer

-Enter the server name or IP address of your ASGARD instance.
+Enter the server name (FQDN) or IP address of your ASGARD instance.

 ### -UseThorCloud